rikdata/rikdata.github.io/document/examples/sap/README.md

 <span class="top-message float-right">[:pencil2:Edit Document](https://github.com/rikdata/rikdata.github.io/edit/main/document/examples/sap/README.md)</span>
 # SAP Examples
 The process of reviewing a document is the same both in SAP and Oracle.
-Below is an example of reviewing stock (onhand in Oracle) in a plant (inventory organization in Oracle), and you can follow the same steps to review any other document.
+Below are a few examples of reviewing and updating some documents such as stock (onhand in Oracle) in a plant (inventory organization in Oracle),  updating the description of a product (item), and reviewing a Purchase order details (header, line, schedule, subcontracting, etc.).
+You can follow the same steps to review any other document.

 #### Stock In SAP